 One of the identified advantages to the Program identified by the SEC is the concept that ratings can become standardised, for the benefit of the investors and their investment decisions, as well as for the issuers in terms of who they select to validate their creditworthiness.
 Yet, one NRSRO published a report into its own, and another NRSRO’s ratings of insurance companies and found that ‘due to differences in methodologies among the NRSROs, the ratings were not comparable’.
 This raises an important point about the dynamics within the rating industry, and that is that the methodologies – whilst more transparent now since the Crisis and post-Crisis regulations – are still closely guarded as they, essentially, provide each agency with its value-creating identity; it is well known that the agencies differ in their methodologies (with Moody’s, for example, favouring a more formulaic approach as opposed to, say, S&P) and, seemingly, the Program is unable to counter that particular issue.

-Finally, there is one more theoretical drawback emanating from the program, and that is in relation to timeliness.
+There is one more theoretical drawback emanating from the program, and that is in relation to timeliness.
 The ethos of the program is that the non-commissioned NRSRO(s) will rate an entity’s structured finance offerings at the same time as the commissioned NRSRO, but the literature has uncovered a problem with the actual implementation of the program that effects this aim.
 Whilst the information required to rate an issuance will be made available to both NRSROs, the non-commissioned NRSRO has to be at a disadvantage because, without the arranger contacting all NRSROs simultaneously, only the commissioned NRSRO will know what the issuance is at first instance.
 A commenter for the SEC noted that non-commissioned NRSROs ‘do not receive information under the Rule 17g-5 program in time to market unsolicited ratings to investors’, and this is because of the dynamics of modern finance; whilst the delay in receiving the required information may only be small, it will still be too long for the non-commissioned NRSRO to both conduct the rating in a vigorous-enough manner and also to market the rating to prospective receivers.
 The position of the non-commissioned NRSRO under the program is, theoretically, always constrained by the flow of information and the certifying measures that must take place; the NRSRO has to first have the issuance brought to its attention (or to be constantly scanning the marketplace, which is inefficient on the grounds that it does not get paid for unsolicited ratings), and then file the required certification and have that certification verified and access granted – in this time the relevancy of the non-commissioned NRSRO’s rating is rapidly decreasing.

 There are, therefore, a number of theoretical advantages and disadvantages to the Rule 17g-5 Program.
 One commenter for the SEC stated that ‘the Program’s efficacy needs to be tested over a longer period of time before looking for other ways to reduce conflicts of interest and improve the integrity and quality of credit ratings’, which is perhaps true.
 Yet, it has been almost a decade since the Program was designed, which provides us with a decent (although not complete) timeframe with which to arrive at some conclusions as to the efficacy of the Program, and on that basis we shall now review what has actually happened in that decade to draw some conclusions as to whether the Program can achieve successes in its current form.